owl-project/owl-project.github.io/About.md

     (specified through index and vertex buffers) as well as user geometry types (that use intersection programs and bounds programs)

-    - for user geometries, OWL provides functionality to automate most of the process for computing device-side bounding boxes through bounds program (including building of the kernels, allocation of the memory, parametrization and executing the kernel, etc).
+    - for user geometries, OWL provides functionality to automate the process for computing device-side bounding boxes through bounds program (including building of the kernels, allocation of the memory, parametrization and executing the kernel, etc).

 - Creation of Groups and Acceleration Structures